jhhsu8/coursera-server-side-nodejs/README.md

-week 1: I designed and made use of Node modules within a Node.js HTTP server and used the Express router ('dishRouter.js', 'leaderRouter.js', 'promoRouter.js') to supporting a REST API.
+week 1: I designed and made use of Node modules within a Node.js HTTP server and used the Express router ('dishRouter.js', 'leaderRouter.js', 'promoRouter.js') to support a REST API.

 week 2: I explored the Mongoose object data modeling (ODM) and created schemas ('dishes.js', 'leadership.js', and 'promotions.js') and interacted with the MongoDB database using Mongoose methods.